 Year ended December 31, 2015

 Beginning Additions Disposal Ending shares

 Reason for reacquisition shares

-To be reissued to employees 600, 000 600, 000
+To be reissued to 600, 000 600, 000

-V .
-1 D 1 2 21 2014

-Y ear end ed December 3 31, 2014
+employees

+Y Year ended March 31, 2015

 Beginning Additions Disposal Ending shares

 Reason for reacquisition shares

-To be reissued to employees 2, 000, 000 2, 000, 000
+To be reissued to

+employees

 - b.
 Pursuant to the R.O.C.
 Securities and Exchange Law, the number of shares bought back as treasury stock should not exceed 10% of the number of the Company's issued and outstanding shares and the amount bought back should not exceed the sum of retained earnings, paid-in capital in excess of par value and realized capital reserve.
-As of December 31, 2015, the shares bought back as treasury stock amounted to \$34,454 thousand dollars - c.
+As of December 31, 2015, the shares bought back as treasury stock amounted to \$34,454 thousand dollars. - c.
 Pursuant to the R.O.C.
 Securities and Exchange Law, treasury stock should not be pledged as collateral and is not entitled to dividends before it is reissued to the employees. - d.
 Pursuant to the R.O.C.
-Securities and Exchange Law, treasury stocks should be reissued to the employees within three years and shares not reissued within the three-year period are to be retired. - e.
-Company's share-based payment transactions - 1 As of December 31, 2014, the Company's share-based payment transactions are set forth below:
+Securities and Exchange Law, treasury stock should not be pledged as collateral and is not entitled to dividends before it is reissued to the employees. - e.
+Company's share-based payment transactions